 3. Annualized amount.
-The fund must maintain an annualized amount determined by an annual study by a qualified actuary that examines the program's recent and expected future claims experience, administrative expenses and target fund requirements of not less than 140% of the previous fiscal year's expenditures for family leave benefits and medical leave benefits paid and for the administration of the program by the administrator.
+The fund must maintain an annualized amount of not less than 140% of the previous fiscal year's expenditures for family leave benefits and medical leave benefits paid and for the administration of the program by the administrator.